-‘It’s okay to talk about this,’ teachers tackle tough conversations about U.S. capitol riots
+‘It’s okay to talk about this,’ teachers tackle tough conversations about U.S. Capitol riots

 WICHITA, Kan.
-(KSNW)- While some teachers watched the events unfold at the United States capitol on Wednesday (Jan.
-6), they scrapped their lesson plans for the week to focus on a much more valuable topic; the capitol riots.
+(KSNW) – While some teachers watched the events unfold on Wednesday, they scrapped their lesson plans for the week to focus on the U.S. Capitol riots.

-One Wichita Mayberry Middle School teacher said before she even logged on to start teaching virtually on Thursday (Jan.
-7), she already had messages with questions and comments from her students.
+A Wichita teacher at Mayberry Middle School said before she even logged on to start teaching virtually on Thursday, she already had messages with questions and comments from her students.

-Kimberlee Hughes has been teaching 8th grade social studies for many years.

 Although the desk seats were empty, the classroom was full of ideas and opinions.